-Your “Inspirational” Social Media Posts Are Hurting Your Career | Fast Company
+Your “Inspirational” Social Media Posts Are Hurting Your Career

 Finally, there’s a risk that in quoting influential leaders, you’ll take their words out of context and diminish their original power–making yourself look bad in the process.

 This professional quotes Alibaba founder Jack Ma in her LinkedIn headline: “Don’t hire the most Qualified candidate.
 Hire the Craziest.”
-This thought has deep roots in Ma’s experience: Having been rejected for 30 jobs he applied to after college, including one at KFC, Ma knows that paper credentials don’t always tell the full story.
-But taken out of context, Ma’s statement doesn’t make much sense.
-In fact, using this quote on your own social media feeds might give the impression that you believe in making risky hires or in taking “crazy” risks yourself–even if you don’t.
+This thought has deep roots in Ma’s experience; having been rejected for 30 jobs he applied to after college, including one at KFC, Ma knows that on-paper credentials don’t always tell the full story.
+But taken out of context, his statement doesn’t make much sense.
+In fact, using this quote on your own social media channels might give the impression that you believe in making risky hires or in taking “crazy” risks yourself–even if you don’t.

 It’s always in your better interest to be seen as someone of substance than as an armchair philosopher.
 When in doubt, stick to specifics rather than airy generalities.
-Ground your social media posts in your own thoughtful observations, drawn on firsthand experience.
+Ground your social media posts in your own thoughtful observations, drawn from firsthand experience.
 Real leadership rarely comes in greeting card–sized bites.